Benjamin Disraeli: Opposition and third term as Chancellor

-After Derby's second ejection from office, Disraeli faced dissension within Conservative ranks from those who blamed him for the defeat, or who felt he was disloyal to Derby—the former prime minister warned Disraeli of some MPs seeking his removal from the front bench.
-Among the conspirators were Lord Robert Cecil, a Conservative MP who would a quarter century later become prime minister as Lord Salisbury; he wrote that having Disraeli as leader in the Commons decreased the Conservatives' chance of holding office.
+After Derby's second ejection from office, Disraeli faced dissension from Conservatives who blamed him for the defeat.
+Others felt he was disloyal to Derby, who warned Disraeli of MPs seeking his removal from the front bench.
+Among the conspirators were Lord Robert Cecil, a Conservative MP who would a quarter century later become prime minister as Lord Salisbury; he wrote that having Disraeli as leader in the Commons made it less likely the party would regain office.
 When Cecil's father objected, Lord Robert stated, "I have merely put into print what all the country gentlemen were saying in private."